 The diminished fifth is in fact technically speaking a major triad as it contains the major third of the major scale.
 It's a triad as it only contains three notes - A, C#/Db, and D#/Eb.
 Like all diminished chords it contains the flat five (b5).

 I hope you found the guitar chords chart you were looking for.
-Please keep coming back as I will continue to add more charts in different keys over time.
+Please keep coming back as I hope to add more charts in different keys over time.

 Keep up the practice!